mcornejo/slk-painpills/solution-elk/README.md

 ```bash
 $ ./push_index.sh
 ```
-The bash script deletes the index in case of existance, it creates a new one and finally it pushes a new mapping accordingly to the schema defined.
+The bash script deletes the index in case of existence, it creates a new one and finally, it pushes a new mapping accordingly to the schema defined.
 ```json
 {
   "acknowledged" : true